 How does it work?

-The Green Deal is aimed at helping people who want to make their home more energy efficient but lack the funds to do so.
+The Green Deal is there to help people who want to make their home more energy efficient but lack the funds to do so.

-Once it is launched, you will be able to apply for a loan from your energy supplier to cover the cost of insulation work.
-As with any loan, the amount you borrow (plus interest) will have to be paid back over a certain period, known as the loan term.
+Through the deal, you will be able to apply for a loan to cover the cost of insulation work.
+As with any loan, the amount you borrow (plus interest) will have to be paid back.

-The major plus point of the Green Deal is its ‘Golden Rule’, which states that the amount of money saved on energy bills through the insulation measures must be greater than the amount repaid on the loan.
+- Its ‘Golden Rule’ states that the amount of money saved on energy bills through the insulation measures must be greater than the amount repaid on the loan.

 Can I still switch energy providers?

-Taking out a Green Deal loan with a particular supplier will not prevent you from switching to another provider in the future to take advantage of a cheaper energy deal.
+Taking out a Green Deal loan will not prevent you from switching to another provider in the future to take advantage of a cheaper energy deal.

 If you change suppliers, your loan will still be in place and you will continue to pay it off as normal.
-However, your new supplier will become responsible for collecting your loan repayments and passing them onto your old energy supplier (i.e. the Green Deal provider).
+However, your new supplier will become responsible for collecting your loan repayments and passing them onto The Green Deal Finance Company.

 What happens if I move home?

-Green Deal loans will be attached to the properties where the insulation measures are carried out, and not the owners.
+Green Deal loans are attached to the property you live in and where the insulation measures are carried out.
 This means that if you have a Green Deal loan in place and decide to sell you home, the repayments on the loan will become the buyer’s responsibility.